Ali-Haji-Esmaeili/Optimization-Solvers-in-Python/ReadMe.md

-A pack of codes illustrating how an optimization solver, namely, cplex, gurobi, and localsolver, is used in Python.
+A pack of codes illustrating how an optimization solver, namely, cplex, gurobi, localsolver, and xpress, is used in Python.
 Please refer to https://www.supplychaindataanalytics.com/using-solvers-for-optimization-in-python/ for more information.